zhuoqunw/SI507-Final-Project/README.md

 # SI507 Final Project: National Park & Biodiversity

 This program is a SI 507 final project designed to facilitate trip to national sites.
 After implementing the interactive command line tool, the users can enter a state of interest and obtain useful information about the national sites in that state, including site name, site category (national site, national historical site etc.), phone, email, to name a few.
-Users can also obtain some charts showing the biodiversity information of that national site.
+Users can also obtain some visualizations showing the biodiversity information of that national site.

+**Main Tools: Python, SQLite**

 ## Data sources